+DELAWARE

-DELAWARE (State of other jurisdiction of incorporation or organization)
+(State of other jurisdiction of

+incorporation or organization)

-4505 Emperor Blvd., Suite 200 Durham, North Carolina (Address of principal executive offices) 62-1413174 (I.R.S.
-Employer Identification No.)
+4505 Emperor Blvd., Suite 200

-27703 (Zip Code)

-(919) 859-1302 (Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non- accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Х

-Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x

-The number of shares of Common Stock, par value \$0.01, of the Registrant outstanding as of July 31, 2017 was 80,428,121.
+n, North Carolina incipal executive offices) 27703 (Zip Code) (919) 859-1302 (Registrant's telephone number, including g area code) ne registrant (1) has filed all reports required to be filed by Se or for such shorter period that the registrant was required to file Yes $x$ No $\Box$ he registrant has submitted electronically and posted on its cost to Rule 405 of Regulation S-T during the preceding 12 month $x$ No $\Box$ ne registrant is a large accelerated filer, an accelerated filer, on e definitions of "large accelerated filer," "accelerated filer," " t. arge accelerated filer Accelerated filer X Ion-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company merging growth company ndicate by check mark if the registrant has elected not to use ards provided pursuant to Section 13(a) of the Exchange Act. with any new or ndicate by check mark whether th ne registrant is a shell company (as defined in Rule 12b-2 of t he Exchange Act).
+Yes □ No x he number of shares of Common Stock, par value \$0.01, of the Registrant outstanding as of O ctober 31, 2017 was 98,404,761.